-If you’re recently engaged and beginning your wedding planning journey, then today’s blog will be the perfect read for you!
+If you’re looking for some practical wedding planning tips from a multi-award-winning Wedding Planner, then today’s blog will be the perfect read for you!

 It’s been very busy at One Curious Dream HQ as I gear up for a slightly later than usual wedding season (thanks Covid!) and such a pleasure to welcome some awesomely cool new couples into the fold following a ton of Christmas, New Year and Valentine’s engagements.